NodeBE4/opinion/_posts/2023-01-23-EnclavedMicrostate.md

 Just repeating the assertions you made to me, but go off I guess.

+----- __1076.9__ -----2023-01-27 23:41:10+08:00:

+Restitution for killing and expelling their ancestors and seizing their land?
+Restitution for breaking treaties?

+As for the word 'colonialism', it absolutely is.
+Historians have been using colonialism to describe Chinese policies on Taiwan, in southeast China, in Tibet, in Mongolia, in Manchuria, and in Xinjiang for at least the last 2 decades.
+Colonialism isn't just what white Europeans do to people who aren't white Europeans.
+When China settles Han Chinese people in Xinjiang, blows up mosques, and rounds up Uighurs and Kazakhs into 're-education' camps, that's textbook colonial policy, just with the technology of modern totalitarianism.

 ### 1077: [What was the role of the grand secretaries during the Qing dynasty?](https://old.reddit.com/r/AskHistorians/comments/10kzuq1/what_was_the_role_of_the_grand_secretaries_during/), submitted on 2023-01-25 22:27:24+08:00.

 ----- __1077.1__ -----2023-01-26 08:46:09+08:00: